webadvanced/takeCommand/readme.md

 });
 ```
-##Using takeCommand with signals##
+##Using takeCommand with signals.js##
 takeCommand can be used with signals to automatically enable pubsub event binding and triggering.
-This requires signals.js (https://github.com/webadvanced/signals.js) but will keep apps more loosely coupled.
+This requires signals.js (https://github.com/webadvanced/signals.js or Install-Package Signals.js) but will keep apps more loosely coupled.

 ```javascript
 //tell takeCommand you want to use signals